 When in Doubt, Opt for the Harness

-While dog collars are cute and fashionable, they could cause your dog to choke by getting caught on something.
-Not to mention, dog collars really offer no safe or humane control.
-Likewise, a dog can 'slip their collar.'
-By your dog wearing a harness properly, they won't incur neck injuries, suffocate or slip out of it.
+While dog collars are cute and fashionable, they could cause your dog to choke if they get caught on something.
+Not to mention that dog collars really offer no safe or humane control.
+Likewise, dogs can slip their collar and get loose.
+By wearing a harness properly, your dog won’t incur neck injuries, suffocate or slip out of your grasp.

 Skip the Retractable Leashes